 Caring for Your Investment

-After we get your windows and doors in tip-top shape, you can keep them that way by following our recommended maintenance schedule.
+After we get your windows and doors in tip-top shape, you can keep them that way by following our recommended maintenance guidelines.

 Erich and Christina H.

-When refinishing, do not paint the natural-looking surfaces.
+When refinishing your Mozer-restored windows and doors, do not paint the natural-looking surfaces.
 These areas should be masked off with tape and only be treated with the suggested oil finish when needed.
 Closely monitor contractors if not performing the refinishing yourself.

 -